-Learn more about Master of Fine Arts (MFA) in Visual Arts Professor, Lynne Cooke, the former curator and deputy director of the Museo Nacional Centro de Arte Reina Sofia in Madrid.
+Learn more about Master of Fine Arts (MFA) in Visual Arts Faculty member, Lynne Cooke, the former curator and deputy director of the Museo Nacional Centro de Arte Reina Sofia in Madrid.

 Areas of Academic Focus and Expertise: Visual Arts